andrup/CarND-Vehicle-Detection/README.md

 In the pipeline all feature extraction methods are combined.
 ![normalized features](output_images/extract_features.jpg)

-Because the intensity is different, it has to be normalized.
+Because the intensity is different, the result has to be normalized.
 ![normalized features](output_images/extract_features_normalized.jpg)

 #### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM by first extracting the features with the function call `extract_features_from_dataset()` for all car and non-car images are extracted ( HOG, color, sapitalliy binned).
+I trained a linear Support Vector Machine (SVM) by first extracting the features with the function call `extract_features_from_dataset()` for all car and non-car images are extracted ( HOG, color, spatialliy binned).
-Next I used the `create_traindataset()` function to split the into training and test data.
+Next I used the `create_traindataset()` function to split the available data into training and test data.
 Then the `fit_SVC()`function passes all the data into the Scikit function to generate the classifier.